ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- MailChimp lists cache is now automatically flushed after changing your API key setting.
+- Mailchimp lists cache is now automatically flushed after changing your API key setting.
 - Better field population after submitting a form with errors.
 - More helpful error message when no list is selected.
 - Translate options when installing plugin from a language other than English.
 - Add form mark-up to WPML configuration file.
 - Sign-up checkbox in comment form is now shown before the "submit comment" button.
 - URL-encode variables in "Redirect URL" setting.
-- Better error message when connected to MailChimp but account has no lists.
+- Better error message when connected to Mailchimp but account has no lists.

 **Additions**